Welcome to the Two-Spirit Atlas

 Defining “Two-Spirit”

-As Alex Wilson (2008) describes, Western queer identities often emphasize “coming out” of the closet, a movement away from secrecy.
-In contrast, many Indigenous Two-Spirit people speak of “coming in”—a process of returning to community and ceremony, of healing relationships disrupted by colonialism.
-Two-Spirit thus signals reconnection, not departure: a healing of gender, sexuality, and community (A. Wilson, 2008; Robinson, 2020; A. C. Wilson & Yellow Bird, 2005).
+As Alex Wilson (2008) observes, Western queer frameworks often emphasize “coming out” as a movement away from secrecy.
+Many Indigenous Two-Spirit people instead describe a process of “coming in”—a return to community, ceremony, and relationships disrupted by colonial violence.
+Two-Spirit thus signals reconnection rather than departure: a practice of healing gender, sexuality, and kinship together (Robinson, 2020; A. Wilson, 2008; A. C. Wilson & Yellow Bird, 2005).

 The Atlas as Relational Infrastructure